nxtman123/icememe/README.md

 #### Running Migrations
 8. We will use knex to add and run migrations to our database.
-In order to use the knex CLI, we will need to install knex globally, after which we will need to initialize knex.
-In the project root directory, run:

-        $ npm install knex -g
-        $ knex init

-9. This should create a file called knexfile.js (will be ignored by git) in the project root directory.
-Copy paste the contents of knexfile.example into knexfile.js, and replace the user and password fields with your local database credentials.
-Finally, run the following to migrate the database to the latest version:
+We will do this using the knex CLI, which can be used with yarn.
+The repository should already contain a knexfile.js, which uses your DATABASE_URL environment variable to connect to your database.
+In the project root directory, simply run the following to migrate the database to the latest version:

-        $ knex migrate:latest
+        $ yarn run knex migrate:latest

 #### Running the App
 There's two ways to run the app: in development mode or production mode.

-10. Run the app in development mode:
+9. Run the app in development mode:

         $ yarn dev